miguitarra/PyFAcc-SCF/README.md

 cmake --build .
 cmake --build . --target install
 ```
-Make sure to change the path of installation of the compiler (nvfortran).
+Make sure to change the path of installation of the compiler (nvfortran) and libint-2.x.y to the downloaded version.